archfrog/KioskForge/README.md

 Run the script `test.bat` (Windows only) or `test.sh` (Linux only) to make MyPy test the code and report any errors.

 *Currently, the MyPy test is a bit broken because the script uses both Windows-only and Linux-only features, something which MyPy isn't all that happy about.
-This will be fixed in not too long by splitting the single script into three logical parts.*
+This will be fixed in not too long by splitting the single script into its logical parts.*

 Development currently takes place on a Windows 11 Pro desktop computer, but I'll setup a Linux development environment soon.